 The Wylde Center offers a new and unique camp experience to families in and around the Decatur area.
-Your child will explore this urban setting complete with native plants, garden, resident chickens and native wildlife.
-Camper will enjoy planting, preparing and tasting fresh organic food, searching the garden for insects, birds, frogs and salamanders, creating engaging and thoughtful crafts, caring for our live chickens and other fun, educational activities.
+During our Winter, Summer and Fall camps, your child will explore this urban setting complete with native plants, garden, resident chickens and native wildlife.
+Camper will enjoy planting, tasting fresh organic fruits and veggies from the garden, searching the garden for insects, birds, frogs and salamanders, creating engaging and thoughtful crafts, caring for our live chickens and other fun, educational activities.

 Our camps are led by two highly trained Wylde Center educators.
 Cumulatively, our education team has over 40 years of experience teaching and leading outdoor education programs in areas such as science, agriculture, history, art and language arts.
 With the wealth of knowledge and diversity of backgrounds on our team, there is truly something for every camper!

-At the end of each week during our summer and fall camps, your camper will have the opportunity to explore one of the other green spaces we manage in the area.
-They will get behind-the-scenes access to all the fun that site has to offer, playing games, exploring nature, and making S’mores around a camp fire.
+At the end of each week during our summer and fall camps, your camper will have the opportunity to explore Hawk Hollow, just one of 5 green spaces the Wylde Center manages.
+They will get behind-the-scenes access to all the fun that site has to offer including, playing games, exploring the creek, visiting the Hobbit Houses, making S’mores around a camp fire and optional water fight.

 Camp registration is first come first serve, and there is a 16 camper limit to maintain a low camper to educator ratio.
 Spots fill up quickly, so register soon!

-Questions should be directed to Charlee, Lead Educator: email@example.com
+Questions should be directed to Charlee, Lead Educator & Camp Director: firstname.lastname@example.org

 Growing up in a military family, Charlee started school in Germany and lived in several states across the US before her family retired in Georgia.
 She has always had a passion for teaching, animals and exploring the outdoors.
-Naturally, she graduated with a degree in Biology and a chemistry minor in 2007 from Clayton State University.
-Shortly after graduating, she took a position with the Ecological Society of America in Washington DC coordinating an undergraduate ecology program.
-Longing to work more directly with students, Charlee left the ESA for a temporary position with the GA DNR where she gained valuable experience teaching environmental education programs using birds of prey, reptiles and amphibians.
-After the position came to an end, Charlee found her way to Fernbank Museum of Natural History and then Cochran Mill Nature Center where she managed the education department, led education programs and seasonal camps, and rehabilitated lost and orphaned wildlife.
+Shortly after graduating in 2007 with a bachelors in biology, she took a position with the Ecological Society of America in Washington DC, coordinating an undergraduate ecology program.
+Longing to work more directly with students, Charlee left the ESA for a temporary position with the GA Department of Natural Resources where she gained valuable experience teaching environmental education programs using birds of prey, reptiles and amphibians.
+After the position came to an end, Charlee found her way to Fernbank Museum of Natural History and then Cochran Mill Nature Center where she managed the education department, cared for program animals, led education programs, organized seasonal camps, and rehabilitated lost and orphaned wildlife.
 Charlee joined the Wylde Center team in February of 2017, excited to be adding urban farming to her resume while doing what she loves most, teaching!

 Allison grew up in Kennesaw and attended Georgia Tech where she majored in biology.
 Upon graduating she taught high school science for three years.
-She went to work at the Chattahoochee Nature Center as the education manager.
+She went on to work at the Chattahoochee Nature Center as the education manager.
 After moving to Connecticut, she worked at a nature center where she was the education manager for 10 years.
-Allison moved to Decatur two years ago and worked as an environmental educator for a preschool.
+Allison returned to Georgia and moved with her family to Decatur where she worked as an environmental educator for a preschool.
 Joining the Wylde Center staff in August 2015, she is looking forward to working with local community groups and schools.
 Allison stays busy with her two children and on the weekends leads naturalist guided canoe trips down the Chattahoochee.

 Farm to School Manager